CaptainJimmy/HarborMaster/tasks.md

 [X]Creation of Login Page  --william
-[]Frontend Leading To Captain’s Role Page or Manager Reports -- Ruthie []Google Authentication for firebase and gmail -- Ruthie/William [X]Creation of database structure -- James
+[]Frontend Leading To Captain’s Role Page or Manager Reports -- Ruthie []Captains Page cleanup (either hide, modals, etc, to hide forms that are not in use) []Google Authentication for firebase and gmail -- Ruthie/William [X]Creation of database structure -- James
 []Creation of ajax queries and JSON data parsing --William